Espo59/Cybersecurity-Portfolio/EncryptDecryp/README.md

 You must have the cryptography library installed:

-Bash pip install cryptography
+`bash pip install cryptography`

 - Generate a Key

 First, create your unique encryption key.
 This will generate a file named key.txt.

-Bash python3 gen_key.py
+`bash python3 gen_key.py`

-*Warning: Never share your key.txt.
-If you lose this file, you lose access to your encrypted data forever.*
+**Warning: Never share your key.txt.
+If you lose this file, you lose access to your encrypted data forever.**

 - Encrypt Files

 Place the files you wish to protect in a folder named targets.
 Then run:

-Bash python3 encrypt.py
+`bash python3 encrypt.py`

 The script will read key.txt and overwrite all files in the targets directory with encrypted versions.